 Before joining the Open University I worked in the School Management, UMIST (University of Manchester Institute of Science and Technology), the Department of Land Economy, University of Cambridge, and the Department of Geography, Queen Mary, University of London.

-I am a co-editor of the Journal of Cultural Economy.
+I am a founding editor and editor-in-chief of the Journal of Cultural Economy.

 My present research covers lies at the intersection of geographies of money and finance and cultural economy.

 Australian Research Council 'Discovery – Project': 'Tracing modes of infrastructure financing and their effects on cities'.
 This was a three year project 2013-2016.
 The project team included Professor Phillip O’Neill (Urban Research Centre, University of Western Sydney) (PI) and Professor John Allen (Geography, Open University).